Placement Organization: The Cries of a Child

 Placement Location: Bukeye, Burundi

 About: The Cries of a Child is a faith based nonprofit organization founded in November 2008 based out of Orlando, Fl.
-Our work focuses on helping orphaned and abandoned children and vulnerable people suffering from poverty to be restored and given hope for their futures.
-Our target population is about 5,000 – 6,000 people in the community of Bukeye, located in the province of Muramvya, Burundi.
+Our work is focused on helping orphaned and abandoned children and vulnerable people suffering from poverty to be restored and given hope for their futures.
+Our target population is about 5,000 – 6,000 people in the community of Bukeye located in the province of Muramvya, Burundi.

 TCOAC’s work in Burundi directly targets the underlying need for adequate family based care for orphaned and abandoned children in the local community who have no other options and are often suffering and neglected.
 There is an estimated 230,000 orphaned children in Burundi with over 5,000 of those children residing in centers.
 We are focused on empowering the local community and improving the quality of life for those deeply affected by poverty through providing excellent healthcare and education.

 The population will be directly involved and impacted through our family-based children’s homes, meeting room, clinic and trade school.
 We currently have 2 children’s homes and are about to begin the construction process of the clinic, followed by the construction of the meeting room and trade school.
 The current work is focused on constructing the clinic and meeting room, continuing to build and strengthen the management and protocol systems for the future functioning and sustainability of the clinic and community meeting room, along with building partnerships to help develop, grow and strengthen the current projects at hand.